farzingkh/EKF-Localization/README.md

 # Sensor Fusion using EKF
-This repository include an example application of Extended Kalman Filter using  ```robot_pose_ekf``` cROS package on gazebo turtle bot simulation package using its IMU and wheel odometry data
+This repository include an example application of Extended Kalman Filter using  ```robot_pose_ekf```  ROS package on gazebo turtle bot simulation package using its IMU and wheel odometry data

 ## Directory Structure
 ```sh